anthonyk1225/anthonyk1225.github.io/_posts/2020-08-02-form-building-with-recursion.md

   }</pre>

   <p>
-    We are checking to see if the current index within data is <code>undefined</code>.
+    This case is checking to see if the current index within data is <code>undefined</code>.
+If it is, we do 1 of 2 things.
+We either return the <code>jsx</code> array or the <code>tmp</code> array.
+When <code>depth</code> is at the root level (typically 0), we know we are done looking at every item in the array and can finally return <code>jsx</code>.
+Every other situation, we return <code>tmp</code> so that we can continue to build the form.
   </p>
 </div>